 A major increase in traffic on roads through high population areas of robber crabs has lead to a dramatic increase in the number of robber crabs being killed by vehicles on the island's roads.

-The careless carnage on the Christmas Island roads must stop - this level of killing will reduce the island's robber crab population to a point where their population plummets to a level that is beyond recovery?
+The careless carnage of robber crabs on Christmas Island roads cannot be allowed to go on - this level of killing will over time reduce the island's robber crab population to a level that is beyond recovery!